lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 We've done a few things here.

-1. Created a REST conroller with a mapping of `/super-hero`.
+1. Created a REST controller with a mapping of `/super-hero`.
-2. Created an endpoint for a get request on `/super-hero`.
+2. Created an endpoint for a `GET` request on `/super-hero`.
-3. created a `SuperHeroResponse` object to make sure our RESTful API is REST compliant.
+3. Created a `SuperHeroResponse` object to make sure our RESTful API is REST compliant.
-4. Connected to the `SuperHeroRepository` to make a `findAll` query and returned that as a field within the `SuperHeroResponse` object.
+4. Connected to the `SuperHeroRepository` to make a `findAll()` query and returned that as a field within the `SuperHeroResponse` object.

-Usually, we'd be making these repository calls inside a service layer, but this is for simplicity.
+Usually, we'd be making the repository calls inside a service layer, but this is for simplicity.

 ## Where is everybody?